ltndn4j/neo4j_text2SQL/README.md

 ### Load data

 Execute `init.py` file to load schema and data in postgreSQL, and then initialize the semantic layer in neo4j.

-If you configured the `.env` file with `.env_initAuraPro.example`, add the password provided in the log during the load in the `.env` file :
+At the end of the init, and if you configured the `.env` file with `.env_initAuraPro.example`, add the password provided in the log during the load in the `.env` file before starting the application:
 ```
 NEO4J_PASSWORD=<Password displayed when aura instance is created>
 ```